 We have discovered the way of making the authentic polvorones!
 Even from your home, don´t miss it!!

-On first place we are going to talk about the most famous Spanish food: «The paella».
-It´s typical from Valencia and from Catalonia, but once again you can eat it everywhere in Spain.
+On first place we are going to talk about the most famous food in Spain: «The paella».
+It´s a typical food in Spain, but being more specific, from Valencia and from Catalonia communities.

 Not everyone will agree with us on this top 10 Spanish food list we have made, therefore below we are going to show other famous Spanish dishes that you sure have heard of!